pantheon-systems/documentation/source/content/add-client-site.md

   If you don't already have a Pantheon account, fill out the required fields and click **Continue**.

-  If you already have an account, Click on <span class="glyphicons glyphicons-chevron-down"></span> in the upper right corner next to the empty avatar, then **My Dashboard** to log in to your account.
+  If you already have an account, Click on <span class="glyphicons glyphicons-chevron-down"></span> in the upper right corner next to the empty avatar, then **My Dashboard** ,to log in to your account.
 Then go back to the email and click on **Make Payment** again to proceed under your existing account.

 1. Select to use an existing card if one is on file or add a new card to use as payment for the site if you have an account and are logged in.